mazgi/ansible-galaxy.gentoo-systemd/README.md

 ### Define your Inventory

-Write out an inventory as a file with the target IP address that gets in the previous section and a hostname you want to name.
+Write out the inventory as a file with the target IP address that we looked at in the previous section and the hostname you want to name.

-For instance, you can create the `config/inventories/hosts.yml` file with such as the following content.
+For instance, you can create the `config/inventories/hosts.yml` file as below:

 ```yaml
 all: